 Use Data to Predict Demand and Usage Patterns

 It is usually assumed that emergency admissions are random.
-However, hospitals that have deployed software to collect and analyse data would attest that though even emergencies are random, they can identify some trends.
+However, hospitals that have deployed software to collect and analyze data would attest that though even emergencies are random, they can identify some trends.
 These can help them with predictability, manage staff resource allocation and have materials/ medicines stocked accordingly.

-Besides this, predicting staffing and resource levels on a particular day will help save the hospital money by reducing wastages.
+Besides this, predicting staffing and resource levels on a particular day will help save the hospital money by reducing wastage.
 It can also help decrease patient wait time by assigning the correct number of providers to the predicted volume, thus improving the patient experience.

-Better Utlilise Nurses’ Capabilities
+Better Utilize Nurses’ Capabilities

-Nurses typically have to coordinate with various ancillary services like cleaning, electrical, insurance, laboratory, pharmacy etc. A system to buzz, allocate the work to relevant administrators, and setting reminders would help nurses focus a lot better on patient care.
+Nurses typically have to coordinate with various ancillary services like cleaning, electrical, insurance, laboratory, pharmacy, etc. A system to buzz, allocate the work to relevant administrators, and setting reminders would help nurses focus a lot better on patient care.